d12frosted/elpa-mirror/gnu/cursory-readme.txt

   A property of `:blink-cursor-mode' is also available.
-It is a numeric value of either `1' or `-1' and is given to the function `blink-cursor-mode' (`1' is to enable, `-1' is to disable the mode).
+It is a numeric value of either `1' or `-1' and is given to the function `blink-cursor-mode': `1' is to enable, `-1' is to disable the mode.

+  Presets can inherit from each other.
+Using the special `:inherit' property, like this:

+  ┌────
+  │ (setq cursory-presets
+  │       '(
+  │ 	;; Sample code here ...
+  │ 	(bar
+  │ 	 :cursor-type (bar .
+2)
+  │ 	 :cursor-in-non-selected-windows hollow
+  │ 	 :blink-cursor-mode 1
+  │ 	 :blink-cursor-blinks 10
+  │ 	 :blink-cursor-interval 0.5
+  │ 	 :blink-cursor-delay 0.2)
+  │
+  │ 	(bar-no-other-window
+  │ 	 :inherit bar
+  │ 	 :cursor-in-non-selected-windows nil)
+  │ 	;; More sample code here ...
+  │ 	))
+  └────

+  In the above example, the `bar-no-other-window' is the same as `bar' except for the value of `:cursor-in-non-selected-windows'.

+  The value given to the `:inherit' property corresponds to the name of another named preset (unquoted).
+This tells the relevant Cursory functions to get the properties of that given preset and blend them with those of the current one.
+The properties of the current preset take precedence over those of the inherited one, thus overriding them.

   A preset whose car is `t' is treated as the default option.
 This makes it possible to specify multiple presets without duplicating their properties.
-The other presets beside `t' act as overrides of the defaults and, as such, need only consist of the properties that change from the default.
+Presets beside `t' act as overrides of the defaults and, as such, need only consist of the properties that change from the default.
+In the case of an `:inherit', properties are first taken from the inherited preset and then the default one.
 See the original value of this variable for how that is done:

   ┌────
   │ (defcustom cursory-presets